jmerz826/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+ANSWER: A stateful component is able to maintain its own internal state.
+This is useful as this state can be stored privately or locally, thus minimizing potential conflicts with team members' code.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+ANSWER: componentWillMount is called exactly once, when a React class based component is initially rendered. componentWillUpdate is called every time any slice of state is modified for a class based component, including the component's initial rendering.

 3. Define stateful logic.

+ANSWER: Stateful logic is code that alters the component's state.
+It is common for custom hooks to contain stateful logic, in order to improve a component's code readability and to promote reusability of code.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+ANSWER: The three steps are AAA, or Arrange, Act, Assert.
+          1. Arrange - establish local DOM upon which your tests will be conducted (eg. Render the App).
+Also, parse through the local DOM to establish which elements will be utilized in testing, and save as variable(s) (eg. const submitButton = screen.queryByRole('button');).
+          2. Act - Perform actions resulting in *events* in the local DOM (eg. userEvent.click(submitButton);).
+          3. Assert - This is where expectations and *passing* criteria are declared.
+If criteria is met, test passes; if not met, tests fails.